MCP and Agent Security

 MCP tool poisoning and confused deputy

-Invariant Labs demonstrated MCP tool poisoning where a malicious MCP server embeds hidden instructions inside tool description fields.
-When the model reads these descriptions, it processes embedded attacker instructions as context.
-The confused deputy problem arises when an agent acting with high privilege executes actions on behalf of lower-trust input without re-authorization.
+MCP tool poisoning appears when a malicious or compromised MCP server embeds hidden instructions inside tool description fields.
+When the model reads these descriptions, it may process attacker instructions as trusted context.
+The confused deputy problem appears when an agent acting with high privilege executes actions on behalf of lower-trust input without re-authorization.

 - Confused deputy: agent acts for attacker-controlled content with higher privilege than the originating principal intended